-Our brief history of e-Commerce begins around 1965 with the mainframe computer.
+Our brief history of ecommerce begins around 1965 with the mainframe computer.

-- Mainframes: Mainframes are large and powerful computers linking large sets of computers and peripheral devices.
-In the mid 1960's these devices were as large as hourses.
+Mainframes: Mainframes are large and powerful computers linking large sets of computers and peripheral devices.
+In the mid 1960's these devices were as large as ho urses.
 Today the size has shrunk so that a mainframe is many times more powerful than what was used in the 1960s and can fit into a refrigerator

-- Midrange computers: A medium-sized computer system or server.
+Midrange computers: A medium-sized computer system or server.
 Midrange computers encompass a very broad range and reside in capacity between high-end PC servers and mainframes.

 For example, IBM's Power Systems are its midrange line for both business and scientific applications

-- Personal Computers: A personal computer (PC) is a multi-purpose electronic computer whose size, capabilities, and price make it feasible for individual use.
+Personal Computers: A personal computer (PC) is a multi-purpose electronic computer whose size, capabilities, and price make it feasible for individual use.
 PCs are intended to be operated directly by an end user, rather than by a computer expert or technician.
 Computer time-sharing models that were typically used with larger, more expensive minicomputer and mainframe systems are not used with PCs.

-- LANS/WANs: A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, school, laboratory, university campus or office building.
+LANS/WANs: A local area network (LAN) is a computer network that interconnects computers within a limited area such as a residence, school, laboratory, university campus or office building.
 By contrast, a wide area network (WAN) not only covers a larger geographic distance, but also generally involves leased telecommunication circuits.
 An even greater contrast is the Internet, which is a system of globally connected business and personal computers.

 By 1995, information technology looked like a vast ocean of unconnected applications.

-- Some applications used mainframe/dumb-client architectures
+Some applications used mainframe and dumb terminals as client/server architectures

-- Some applications operated exclusively on PCs
+Some applications operated exclusively on PC client machines.

-Some applications used client/server designs
+Some applications used client/server designs.

 Despite three decades of increasing sophistication in computing architectures, most communities of users might as well have been on different planets.
 During this time, computer systems typically operated only within their owners's secure boundaries.

+Early attempts at on-line applications usually took the form of bulletin board services (BBS).
+The Internet was one of many services that fell under the BBS umbrella.
 Originally, the Internet served governmental and educational communities of interest.
 However, the audience quickly changed in 1995 as businesses and the general public became aware of the capabilities of the Internet and the World Wide Web.